Policy and Nature

 More about Land Protection

-• In a conservation easement, a landowner chooses to enter into an agreement to sell or donate certain rights associated with their property—often the right to subdivide or develop.
-Typically, a private organization or public agency accepts responsibility to uphold the terms of the easement that the landowner has agreed to.
-Conservation easements keep natural lands protected while allowing owners to retain many private property rights, including living on and using their land.
-In some cases, these easements also provide landowners with tax benefits.
+In a land protection agreement, a landowner voluntarily chooses to enter into an agreement to sell or donate certain rights associated with their property–often the right to subdivide or develop.
+Typically, a private organization or public agency accepts responsibility to uphold the terms of the agreement.
+Voluntary land protection agreements keep natural lands protected while allowing owners to retain many private property rights, including living on and using their land for ranching or recreation, for example.
+In some cases, these agreements also provide landowners with tax benefits.

-• South Dakota’s naturally productive lands provide clean water and wildlife habitat, and they serve as the foundation of our state’s cattle ranching industry.
+South Dakota’s grasslands provide clean water, wildlife habitat, and naturally productive grazing lands for our state’s cattle ranching industry.
 But sound conservation strategies require long-term thinking and sustainable funding.
-In South Dakota, we can support ranchers who are doing right by nature by advocating for increased support of state and federal agencies who work arm-in-arm with producers to make their operations work better for nature and their profitability.
+In South Dakota, we can support ranchers who are doing right by nature by advocating for increased support of state and federal agencies who work arm-in-arm with producers to make their operations work better for nature and their bottom line.

 Extreme drought, challenging growing seasons and increasingly favorable conditions for invasive pests are all evidence of the shifts in our climate that are affecting people, nature and our economy.
-During this critical time for our planet, TNC is seeking to tackle emissions by advancing better energy policy and promoting the best carbon capture technology available: nature.
+During this critical time for our planet, TNC is seeking to tackle this challenge by advancing better energy policy and promoting nature-based solutions.

-In addition to cleaning our air, filtering our water, providing productive lands and offering habitat for wildlife, South Dakota’s grasslands and forests capture and store massive amounts of carbon.
+In addition to cleaning our air, filtering our water, providing productive lands and offering habitat for wildlife, South Dakota’s grasslands and forests capture and store massive amounts of carbon as plant matter.
 Nature’s climate solutions are time-tested, inexpensive and ready to roll out.
-Investing in nature gives us the ability to create more resilient communities while providing carbon storage and other benefits.
+Investing in nature gives us the ability to create more communities that are more resilient in an ever-changing more variable climate while providing carbon storage and other benefits.

-While we leverage nature to capture carbon and make our communities more resilient, we must advance the clean energy transition.
-The wide-open landscapes of South Dakota offer tremendous opportunities to take advantage of renewable energy.
+While we leverage nature to make our communities more resilient, we must advance the clean energy transition.
+The landscapes of South Dakota offer tremendous opportunities to continue responsibly developing renewable energy.
 But to expand nature and energy solutions, we must first let our lawmakers know why these issues are so important and why they should invest in them.

 More on Climate Solutions

-• Climate change is already affecting South Dakota’s forests, farms and people.
-Longer growing seasons have given invasive pests, like the mountain pine beetle, a leg up in the Black Hills forests.
+Climate change is already affecting South Dakota’s forests, farms and people.
+Longer growing seasons have let invasive pests, like the mountain pine beetle, take hold in the forests of the Black Hills.
 Drier dry years are impacting agricultural outputs across the state.
-And two-thirds of South Dakotans are worried that global warming will harm future generations.
+And two-thirds of South Dakotans are worried that a changing climate will harm future generations.
 It’s up to us to take action.

-• Renewable energy offers an important pathway for tackling climate change and building a sustainable future for all.
+Renewable energy offers an important pathway for tackling climate change and building a sustainable future for all.
 But how we do it—and where we put all those wind turbines and solar panels—is important.
 Site Renewables Right is a tool developed by The Nature Conservancy to guide energy development away from important wildlife habitats and natural areas.
-By using this tool, energy developers can advance clean energy while preserving the most significant lands, waters and wildlife in our state.
+By using this tool, energy developers can advance clean energy while avoiding most impacts to land, water and wildlife in our state.

-• Nature can help us mitigate and adapt to some of the greatest challenges we face.
-Nature-based solutions are strategies that leverage our lands and waters to help tackle issues like water and food security, biodiversity, health and well-being, and extreme weather events.
+Nature can help us mitigate and adapt to some of the greatest climate challenges we face.
+Nature-based solutions are strategies that leverage our lands and waters to help tackle issues like water and food security, biodiversity, health and wellbeing and extreme weather events.

 Support Regenerative Agriculture

 Farming and ranching are proud traditions in South Dakota, and to maintain our role as leaders in the industry, we must keep our crop and ranch lands naturally productive.
-We can do this by advancing practices that restore the health of our soils and grazing lands, so they can feed a growing world and remain productive and profitable for the long term.
+We can do this by advancing practices that restore the health of our soils, so they can feed a growing world and remain productive and profitable for future generations.

 Ranching has an especially important role in South Dakota.
 Approximately half of all private and public lands in the state are made up of grasslands, which filter our air and water while providing immense carbon storage benefits.
 Improving the health of these lands would improve outcomes for wildlife, ranchers and the entire agricultural economy in South Dakota.
 Despite the myriad benefits associated with regenerative farming and ranching practices, many producers experience barriers to implementing these practices.
 We need South Dakota lawmakers’ help to create incentives that make these practices more accessible to conservation-minded landowners.